Lost Dogs' Home: Controversy

 An Extraordinary Meeting saw the Constitution amended on topics of conduct and voting rights on 13 July 2017.

 a.
 Life Members were no longer entitled to vote at any meeting of the Members, with Directors holding sole voting rights.

 b.
 Offensive or disruptive behaviour The chairperson of an Annual General Meeting or a general meeting may take any action that he or she considers appropriate for the safety of persons attending the meeting and the orderly conduct of the meeting and may refuse admission to, or require to leave and remain out of, the meeting any person: (a) in possession of a pictorial-recording or sound-recording device; (b) in possession of a placard or banner; (c) in possession of an article considered by the chairman to be dangerous, offensive or liable to cause disruption; (d) who refuses to produce or permit examination of any article, or the contents of any article, in the person's possession; (e) who behaves or threatens to behave in a dangerous, offensive or disruptive way; or (f) who is not entitled to receive notice of the meeting.

 Andrew Israel was appointed as the sixth CEO in four years in October 2016, ending after a period of 20 months.
-As of October 2018, Keith Drew is the CEO of The Lost Dogs' Home.
+As of October 2018, Keith Drew was the CEO of The Lost Dogs' Home.

 Geoff Brooks became Chair for a period of months.